KomodoPlatform/NotaryNodes/notarynodes/tau/README.md

 About tau I have 8 years + experience into IT and also 5 years into crypto space.
-We are a team of 3 persons which like to promote Komodo in all spaces and spread the word all over the world We organizing one of the biggest crypto meetups in Germany Early Investor into BTCD and then KMD since 2016
+We are a team of 3 persons which like to promote Komodo in all spaces and spread the word all over the world.
+We organizing one of the biggest crypto meetups in Germany.
+Early Investor into BTCD and then KMD since 2016.
 We will give 30% of our KMD Rewards to our voters.
 Tau EU Notary Node Info
 BTC pub key 0213e77c866e461dd79f222313d758dc0eb7af760ff66971ee7f21f5e27b34cb47